Setting Up Alert-Driven Trading

 Step 1: Choose Your Version

 The AIO version has all indicators enabled by default.
-The Standard version requires you to enable each indicator manually (FXP_ENABLED = true, FXV_ENABLED = true, etc.).
+The Standard version requires you to enable each indicator manually ("Use FX Power NG", "Use FX Volume", and so on).

 Step 2: Enable the Right Indicators